jmatsu/dpg/README.md

 The basic syntax is:

-   dpg [global options] command [command options] [arguments...]
+   dpg command [command options] [arguments...]

-Global options:

-   --help, -h     show help
-   --version, -v  print the version
+If you'd like to see the version, then run `dpg version`.

 ### COMMANDS